Pages

 Passion fruit syrup is not just limited to alcoholic beverages; it's also a fantastic addition to non-alcoholic drinks and recipes.
 Use it to sweeten iced teas or lemonades for a tropical twist, or mix it into smoothies and yogurt for an extra flavor kick.
 It also works beautifully in dessert recipes like panna cotta, sorbets, or as a drizzle over pancakes and waffles.
 For a refreshing summer treat, passion fruit syrup can be used to make homemade ice pops or shaved ice.

-Ingredients like Passion fruit Syrup
+Ingredients like Passion fruit syrup

 How it works